Eden of the East: Production

-The series was announced in 2008's 23rd issue of Hakusensha's Young Animal manga magazine, denoting Kamiyama's involvement as creator, director and writer and Umino's involvement as character designer.
-It was further announced that two theatrical films are also planned for the series, which is stated to premiere on November 28, 2009 and March 2010 respectively, after the television series ends its original run.
-In March 2009, it was also announced that the series would premiere on noitaminA on April 9, 2009.
+The series was announced in 2008, denoting Kamiyama's involvement as creator, director and writer and Umino's involvement as character designer.
+It was also announced that two theatrical films were set to premiere on November 28, 2009, and March 2010 respectively, after the television series ended its original run.
+In March 2009, it was also announced that the series would premiere on Noitamina on April 9, 2009.
 On March 19, 2009, the official website to the series relaunched with a trailer, which announced that the opening theme would be "Falling Down" by English rock band Oasis, while the ending theme was "futuristic imagination" by Japanese band School Food Punishment.

 On April 9, 2009, the series began its run of 11 episodes.
 On September 26, 2009, the studio released Eden of the East Compilation: Air Communication, a film retelling of the events of the series.
 The studio originally planned for a second season but decided instead that a pair of movies would be a better means of continuing the story; the films were released on November 28, 2009 and January 9, 2010 respectively.

 In North America, the series was released on Blu-ray and DVD in 2010.
 The movies were released in 2011.